 These mashed potato cakes are so delicious, you will want to make mashed potatoes just to make the potato cakes.
-Potato cakes is by far the best way to use up leftover mashed potatoes and ham.
-Ham, cheese, and chives is a great flavor addition for these potato cakes and it’s easily made within 30 minutes.
-Cook mashed potato cakes in a non-stick pan with minimal oil to create a beautiful crunch on the outside while still soft and smooth on the inside.
+Ham, cheese, and chives is a great flavor addition for these classic potato cakes and it’s easily made within 30 minutes.

-Of course, you can’t make these potato cakes without some smooth and delicious mashed potatoes.
-You can use this recipe for Instant Pot Mashed Potatoes or make some amazing Mashed Potatoes on stove top.
+Of course, you can’t make these potato cakes without the smooth and delicious mashed potatoes.
+You can use our recipe for Instant Pot Mashed Potatoes or make some amazing Mashed Potatoes on stove top.

-Potato cakes is also a great way to use up leftover meat from the holidays dinner.
+It’s is also a great way to use up leftover meat from the holiday dinner.
 My absolute favorite combination with mashed potatoes is ham, especially if it was glazed ham.
 Some of the sweetness from glazed and baked ham transfers into the mashed potato cakes and adds a pleasant touch of sweetness.

 Finishing the cakes off with a whole bunch of shredded cheese is just the right touch.
 Gooey, melted sharp cheese is just the perfect addition to mashed potatoes and ham.
 You can use pre-shredded cheese or get a block and shred it yourself.
 Block cheese will offer more flavor options than pre-shredded.

-Mashed potatoes may vary in density so if the potatoes are very soft, you may need to add an extra tablespoon or two of flour to the potato cakes mixture.
+- Mashed potatoes may vary in density so if the potatoes are very soft and thin, you may need to add an extra tablespoon or two of flour to the mixture.

-Use an ice cream scoop to measure out the exact amount of mashed potato mixture so the potato cakes will all be the same size.
+- Use an ice cream scoop to measure out the exact amount of the potato mixture so the cakes will all be the same size.

 These mashed potato cakes will be great for any time of the day.
 Eat them for lunch, dinner, snack, and even breakfast.